adetunjisunday/Zentel-Network-Service-Center/README.md

 [HERE IS THE LINK TO OUR DASHBOARD](https://app.powerbi.com/view?r=eyJrIjoiNzQyMmUwZTktZjU5OS00N2FlLWIzOTAtYjhjYmExZjUyNzQ2IiwidCI6ImVhMTJjZDQzLTY2NTYtNDFmYi05NmQwLThlMDkyMjg0YjIzOCJ9)

+The first page is tailored for the C-executives to monitor the general overview of the different teams.
+While the second page is tailored for the managers to view the performances of their respective team operators.

 # Findings
 There are a total of 5998 tickets over 30 days with an average response time of 274 seconds which is way above the target of 15 seconds.
 This is a very poor performance.